PowerPoint karaoke: History

-Current shows include PowerPoint Roulette at Caveat in NYC, hosted by Nat Towsen.

 Other uses

 The term "PowerPoint karaoke" is also sometimes derisively used to refer to presenters who face the screen where their PowerPoint slides are being projected and proceed to read them, boring and effectively ignoring their audience.

 Spanish conceptual artist Rubén Grilo used "PowerPoint Karaoke" as a title for a show at MARCO in June 2011.

 British philanthropist and raconteur Senor Cucumber used Power Point Karaoke as a tool to convey his economic principles during The Impossible Lecture in Skipton, England in July 2012.

 The video game Talking Points in The Jackbox Party Pack 7 is based on PowerPoint karaoke.
 One player presents a slideshow presentation created in real time by a second "assistant" player, using a user-generated title and provided transition phrases and pictures.

 A form of PowerPoint karaoke is frequently played in teams of two on Impractical Jokers.
 The Jokers have to deliver often nonsensical PowerPoints to rooms full of professionals, whilst attempting to maintain both a sense of order as well as composure.

+In 2023, the first World Championship of PowerPoint Karaoke took place at Boom Chicago in Amsterdam.
+Dutch comedian and improv artist Andries Tunru won the first title.
+Wildcard contestant Franklin Maduro took the title in 2024.
+In 2025, Minna Taylor and Nathan de Groot will host Slide Slam: The World Championship of PowerPoint Karaoke in Amsterdam on April 7.